emirtom/memora_docs/User Guide/Indexing.md

 For vector similarity search applications that require perfect accuracy and depend on relatively small (million-scale) datasets, the FLAT index is a good choice.
 FLAT does not compress vectors, and is the only index that can guarantee exact search results.
 Results from FLAT can also be used as a point of comparison for results produced by other indexes that have less than 100% recall.

 FLAT is accurate because it takes an exhaustive approach to search, which means for each query the target input is compared to every set of vectors in a dataset.
 This makes FLAT the slowest index on our list, and poorly suited for querying massive vector data.
-There are no parameters required for the FLAT index in Gandi, and using it does not need data training.
+There are no parameters required for the FLAT index in Memora, and using it does not need data training.

 - Search parameters